goshiphq/goship-cms/content/blog/what-is-dry-van-shipping.md

 ---
-keywords: Dry van shipping, shipping quote, Dry van, freight shipping, what is dry van shipping
+keywords: dry van shipping, dry van, dry vans, dry van freight shipping, what is dry van shipping
 author: GoShip Admin
-title: What is Dry Van Shipping?
+title: "What is Dry Van Shipping: All You Need to Know About Dry Vans"
 intro: >-
   Whether you are shipping full truckload or less-than-truckload freight, chances are you are using dry van shipping.
 Dry vans are the most commonly